-The pin on the site map corresponds to the midpoint of the sampled stream reach.
+Below are map of each of the 2011 Hardwood sampling locations.
+The pin on each site map corresponds to the midpoint of the sampled stream reach.
 Each stream reach sampled is referred to as the 'sampling site' for the purposes of this report.